-Market values of our debt and equity investments increased during the 1st quarter, contributing to an overall increase of \$2.5 million in total assets during the quarter.
-Total income received from our investments increased slightly while total operating and leverage expenses were also up slightly as compared to 4th quarter 2013.
+Market values of our debt and equity investments increased during the 2nd quarter, contributing to an overall increase of \$10.8 million in total assets during the quarter.
+Total income received from our investments was relatively unchanged while total operating and leverage expenses increased during the quarter, mainly due to increased average managed assets.
 We maintained our monthly distribution of \$0.125 per share.
 Additional information on the results of our operations is discussed in more detail below.